|Top 10 Tourist Attractions Barcelona|

 The biggest crime problem In Barcelona for tourists in some areas is being a victim of Barcelona pickpockets.
 Sadly there are many pickpockets in popular tourist areas, so be aware in busy tourist places, airports, train stations, metro and also in your hotel lobby.
 Pickpockets in Barcelona are not violent.
-They target handbags, phones and wallets, which they try to steal without the owners noticing.
+They target handbags, phones and wallets, which they try to steal without the owner noticing.
 We recommend you read the safety tips below to avoid pickpockets in Barcelona.

 Long term foreign residents and local residents in Barcelona will tell you that that Barcelona is generally a very safe city.
 Agressive and violent behavior in the Barcelona nightlife is very rare, especially compared to nothern European countries.
 You can walk the streets alone at night out without feeling threatened and the Barcelona metro is completely safe from violent crime.
 You often see police patrolling on streets and in traffic both day and night.
 In the summer extra police patrols are on La Rambla, which is the street in Barcelona that has most pickpockets.
 Petty crime numbers are coming down, both on La Rambla and in the metro.
 However, be aware of pickpockets at Sant station.
 The police station at Sants has been closed and this has led to an increase in bag snatchers at the station.

-If you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station where you can report the theft online.
-From July 2011 a new system means that tourists can report petty crime and pickpocket theft directly from their hotel.
-So talk to your hotel reception if you have been the victim of theft in Barcelona
+If you found this article because you have already been robbed, then scroll down to the bottom of this page to find Barcelona emergency numbers and a link to the Barcelona police station, where you can report the theft online.
+In 2011 a new system was introduced to let tourists report petty crime and pickpocket theft directly from some hotels.
+So talk to your hotel reception if you have been the victim of theft in Barcelona.